jasonjklim/Digit_Recognizer/README.md

 # Keras lab

-In this lab, you'll create a submission to [Kaggle's Digit Recognizer](https://www.kaggle.com/c/digit-recognizer) competition using a neural network you've built in Keras.
+In this lab, I created a submission to [Kaggle's Digit Recognizer](https://www.kaggle.com/c/digit-recognizer) competition using a neural network I built in Keras.

 From Kaggle: